HackdYourShit/Ebay-Automation/README.md

 # Ebay-Automation
 Automation tools for eBay sellers

 getShippingPDF.js can be used by sellers using lettermail to ship their items.
-This program collect address and models solds and collectively produces a pdf file to be printed on the enveloped to be shipped
+This program collect address and models sold to collectively produce a pdf file to be printed on the envelope to be shipped.
+Current page sizing is set to envelope #10

 # Installation